Account settings and security

 ## New Scale plan price

-After nearly a year of intense optimization and some seriously messy spreadsheet formulas, it's finally done, Phare Scale plan is now just 5€, down from 49€!
+After nearly a year of intense optimization and some seriously messy spreadsheet formulas, it's finally done: the Phare Scale plan is now just 5€, down from 49€.

 That’s 90% off!
 And it’s not just about slashing prices, it’s about making powerful, high-quality tools accessible to everyone, without locking features behind expensive enterprise plans.